ReinBentdal/division/README.md

 # Division
 <a href="https://pub.dev/packages/division"><img src="https://img.shields.io/pub/v/division?color=blue&label=division" /></a>

-A simple to use yet powerfull styling widget with syntax inspired by CSS.
+> A simple to use yet powerfull style widgets with syntax inspired by CSS.

+The true power of this package is a combination of its features.
+Flutter widgets are designed to combine both the styling widgets and the structural widgets together when building apps.
+This package tries to decouple style from structure.
+This results in much more readable code.
+Another strong point of this package is the ease of animations.

 - **[Getting started](#getting-started)**
 - **[Basic example](#basic-example)**